https://gofund.me/9fa7359f7

 Health & Welfare Program

-Through this program CGMUSA partners with churches to provide temporary, emergency aid to widows, orphans, and other disadvantaged persons.
+Through this program, CGMUSA partners with churches to provide temporary, emergency aid to widows, orphans, and other disadvantaged persons.
 Examples of needs met under this program include illness, death, job loss, accidents, and similar events outside of the control of the afflicted individual(s).
 Aid is in the form of food, clothing, funds for the cost of medical treatment, bereavement expenses, transportation, and similar necessities.
 This program is international in scope.

 Expanding Our Reach